-Two weeks after the corn has sprouted, plant 6 – 7 bean seeds in a circle around the corn about 6 inches away from the corn.
+Two weeks after the corn has sprouted, plant 6 to 7 bean seeds in a circle around the corn about 6 inches away from the plant.
 When these sprout, also thin them to just 4.

 Last, at the same time as you plant the beans, also plant the squash.
 Plant 2 squash seeds and thin to 1 when they sprout.
 The squash seeds will be planted on the edge of the mound, about a foot away from the bean seeds.